This blog may contain affiliate links. Read our disclosure policy for more info.

 19. Relax at one of Lethbridge’s cafes

-Jonny Bean Coffee is on the north side of Lethbridge along 13th Avenue.
-Johnny Bean has a tranquil, clean, relaxing adult atmosphere.
+A new addition that opened in the spring of 2023 is Frank’s Redwood Croffle Café is on the north side of Lethbridge along 13th Avenue.
+Frank’s Redwood has a tranquil, clean, relaxing adult atmosphere.
 If you’re feeling productive, many people come here to plug their laptops into a port and work.

 The Penny Coffee House is another great spot.
 It has been conveniently located in downtown Lethbridge for over 25 years.
 It is considered a Lethbridge institution that locals swear by.

 The food is excellent, and the atmosphere is warm and often bustling.
+They serve both hot and grilled sandwiches, quesadillas, wraps, soups, and salads.
 This is the place to meet a friend for coffee in Lethbridge and wonder where the time went.

 20. Shop historic Downtown Lethbridge